 Plants that require moderate to high humidity do best, especially in closed terrariums.
 I wouldn’t use succulents because they don’t like to stay moist nor do they need the humidity.
 If you want to use them, I’d recommend an open container.

 Slower-growing tropical plants do better over the long haul because you won’t need to prune or replace them as often.
+Smaller plants, in 2″ and 3″ grow pots, are the easiest to work when using the average-sized container.

-Small plants, in 2″ and 3″ grow pots, are the easiest to work when using the average-sized container.
 I bought these plants on Etsy.
 The majority of local garden centers don’t carry plants this small because of maintenance reasons.
 Once planted in a terrarium, taking care of them is a snap!

-Here are some terrarium plant choices: ferns, ivy, foliage begonias, polka dot plant, nerve plant, peperomias, mosses, selaginella, neanthe bella palm, crotons, baby’s tears, and pileas.
 Flowers can get a bit “funky” in closed terrariums due to condensation build-up but I have seen mini African Violets used if you want a blooming addition.

 Terrarium DIY Materials

-Tools for planting.
+Next, you will need, tools for planting.
 You can buy a set like this or make do with what you have.
 We used pasta thongs, chopsticks, plant stake, mini trowel, and a broken car antenna.

-Topdressing and adornments like moss, small pebbles, glass chips, etc. You can also add decorative elements like little figurines, sticks, or anything your heart desires!
+You can also add decorative elements like little figurines, sticks, or anything your heart desires!

-DIY Terrarium Making Video Guide
+Making A DIY Terrarium Video Guide

 Make a plan of the plants to use.
-It’s easier to do this before rather than as you’re planting in a tight space.
+It’s easier to do this before planting, rather than as you’re planting in a tight space.

 Water the plants the day before planting.